-The word "logocentric" is used by post-structuralist philosophers, especially Jacques Derrida, to denote the text-centredness associated with the emergence, around 5 thousand years BP, and the subsequent installation at the heart of society of the package of writing, the state, organised religion and proto-science.
+16 The word 'logocentric' is used by Post-structuralist philosophers, especially Derrida, to denote the text-centredness associated with the emergence, ca. 5 ka BP, and the subsequent installation at the heart of society, of the package of writing, the state, organised religion and proto-science.